 The Apache web server on-line documentation is an excellent resource, and well-organized.
 You should consult it whenever you are working on configuring Apache.

 The Nginx web server on-line documentation is also excellent.

 URLs that point to directories are supposed to end in a slash.
 A common problem is forgetting that slash.
 With extra configuration, a web server can make the trailing slash optional, but that wasn't done in this project.
 (It may not matter however, as many web browsers attempt to correct such URL errors for you.)

 If you try to view a page in a web browser but see an error message with the number “403”, it means permission denied.
 Check the permissions of the files and containing directories; files should be readable and directories searchable by everyone.
 In addition, this error will be shown for SELinux violations.
 Be sure to set SELinux in permissive mode.

 If you try to view a page in a web browser but see an error message with the number “404”, it means file not found.
 Check your URL for a typo!

 The messages in a daemon's error log can be very, very helpful when trying to figure out what is wrong.
 Don't forget to look there if the server misbehaves!

 Creating simple web pages is an easy skill to learn.
 An excellent source of tutorials for all web-related technology is found at w3schools.com.
 For this project, you are allowed to ask your instructor for help in creating the required web page.

 A copy of your journal pages showing the changed made for this project, and the answers to the questions asked above.
-You can send as email to (preferred).
-If email is a problem for some reason, you may turn in a hard-copy.
-In this case the pages should be readable, dated, and stapled together.
-Your name should appear on the first page.
+Use Canvas and submit to the project's drop-box.

 Don't turn in your whole journal, you will need to add to it every day in class!
 It is common in fact to keep the journal as a text file on the system (with a paper backup of course).